shanecelis/minibuffer-arcadia-support/README.md

 ## Usage

-This code defines a new Minibuffer command and function.
+This code defines a new Minibuffer command and function called `say-hello`.
+Once it has been evaluated, it can be called in Minibuffer by hitting 'M-x say-hello'

 ```
-(defcmd say-hello
+(defcmd ^Int64 say-hello
   "Say hello to x.
 Return a number."
-  [String Int32]
-  [x]
+  [^String name]
-  (message "Hi, " x " from Arcadia!")
+  (message "Hi, %s, from Arcadia!" name)
   2)
 ```